MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-overview.md

 :::image type="content" source="media/email-csw.png" alt-text="Customer Service workspace email" border="false":::

 ### Productivity pane with Smart Assist

-While working on a case, the productivity pane on the right side of the Customer Service workspace displays intelligence-driven suggestions to help agents better help customers.
-The productivity pane hosts Smart assist, which suggests related cases and knowledge articles that could be relevant to the current case, as well as agent scripts to guide agents through a consistent series of steps with potentially automated actions through macros.
+While you are working on a case, the productivity pane on the right side of the Customer Service workspace displays intelligence-driven suggestions to help agents better help customers.
+The productivity pane hosts Smart assist, which suggests related cases and knowledge articles that could be relevant to the current case, and agent scripts to guide agents through a consistent series of steps with potentially automated actions through macros.

 For more information, see [Productivity pane](csw-productivity-pane.md).